MuhammadAliZoo/finders-app/README.md

 ## 🔧 Configuration

-### Firebase Setup
+### Supabase Setup

-1. Create a Firebase project
+1. Create a Supabase project at [supabase.com](https://supabase.com)
-2. Add your Firebase configuration in `app/utils/firebase.ts`
+2. Get your Supabase URL and anon key from Project Settings > API
-3. Enable Authentication methods in Firebase Console
+3. Add your Supabase credentials to your `.env` file as shown above
-4. Set up Firestore rules
+4. Set up authentication, storage buckets, and database tables in the Supabase dashboard
-5. Configure Storage rules
+5. Configure storage and RLS policies as needed

 ### Google Maps Setup